nayarsystems/obelisk-doc/02-obbus.md

 ## Client in Go (gobbus)

-A client in Go is already implemented.
+A client in Go is implemented: [gobbus](https://github.com/nayarsystems/gobbus).